Maximum effort, marginal gains: There is a better way of working that gets things done, achieves better outcomes, and reduces waste.

 Work on what matters

-Whether it’s personal life or business, noise and distractions can cause you to lose sight of what’s really important.
-If you are working on the wrong challenges, even the hardest work, the biggest effort and budget spent will lead to a low impact.
+Whether it's personal life or business: Noise, distractions, and unclear priorities cause you to lose sight of what's important.
+If you work on the wrong challenges, all your hard work, effort, and budget spent will have a low impact.

 My experience working on complex projects made me a firm believer in Pareto's 80/20 rule: If you set the right focus, 20% of your effort will yield 80% of the results, progress and value.

-To ensure that I contribute the biggest value to you and your business in the shortest amount of time, I will work closely with you.
-Together we identify the problem spaces where solutions yield the highest impact.
+To ensure that I contribute the biggest value to you and your business in the shortest amount of time, I will work closely with you to identify the problem spaces where solutions yield the highest impact.
 Then, I help you execute.

 To make real progress, focus is crucial.
 Dividing your attention between too many different, unrelated tasks will cause you to not make any progress at all.